-The schedule is tentative and subject to change.
+The schedule is tentative and subject to change, though I commit to giving you plenty of advance notice if anything changes.
 The learning goals expressed in the syllabus above should be viewed as the key concepts you should grasp after each week.

-(Week 1) 1/9: Introduction to Criminal Justice
+(Week 1) 1/7 and 1/9: Introduction to Criminal Justice